jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 ## Testing

+## Fulfilling User Stories

+With reference to the user stories listed above:

+1. This user wants to go on a hike and can see very early on through the header images that devices exist to make this possibility easier.
+Where wheelchairs or other similar devices are needed, several walks have removed common barriers to countryside access to the extent that they are marked as friendly.

+2. By scrolling down the page with a mouse or finger a few times, information about the nature of Hudds Hikers' walks, and specific details about upcoming walks, can be found quickly.

+3. Hudds Hikers clearly aim to promote inclusivity as part of their strategy for boosting walk participation and group membership.
+Information about who Hudds Hikes works with to promote accessibility is included via hyperlinks on the homepage and Events page, and easy-to-understand shorthand information about accessible wheeled device walks is communicated via a red and white symbol.

+4. All the site's elements are responsive at smaller screen sizes, so the site retains visual appeal on phones and tablets.

+5. The group's founder can see that Hudds Hikes is trying as much as possible to encourage hiking participation in disadvantaged groups.
+Site visitors are told they can turn up to a walk on the homepage and to join the group aftewards if they enjoyed it (membership is free, too!).
+Information on rentable devices is included on the Events Page.
+Hudds Hike's aim of removing the barriers to countryside access is clearly communicated in the 'Why Ramble with Us?" section.

 ### Validator Testing

 Two issues were flagged and subsequently fixed after CSS Validation on 29/9/2022 at the following site: